wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.9.2 =

+* Fix: Reverted pre_get_posts hook.
+See [#1444](https://github.com/wp-e-commerce/WP-e-Commerce/issues/1444).
+This was causing issues with template redirection and selection on search templates.
+* Fix: Shipping conflict with target market restrictions on specific categories.
+See [#1711](https://github.com/wp-e-commerce/WP-e-Commerce/issues/1711).
+* Fix: Taxes were broken following some refactoring of the admin saving callbacks.
+* Fix: Quick edit was overwriting variation SKUs and sale prices.
+* Fix: RSS Feed error.

 = 3.9.1 =